 Will I notice any difference if there is no sulphite in the wine?
 Are the wines made without sulphur just as good?

 Some advocates of zero sulphur are convinced that the wine will display its true character.
-Many winemakers use low sulphur regimes but do not advertise the fact on the bottle meaning there are many more ‘low preservative’ wines out there than you might expect.
+Many winemakers use low sulphur regimes but do not advertise the fact on the bottle.
+This means there are many more ‘low preservative’ wines out there than you might expect.
 Not just those making natural wines.

 Some wines will have a ‘funkiness’ that is hard to describe.
 As a drinker, be assured that if you do NOT like these characters, then don’t be convinced that you should.
 If you find the wine unpleasant, then your journey with this wine is obviously very different to the person trying to convince you.